European-Unified-ID/euid-docs-preview/preview/docs/ref-info/ref-tokens.md

 - If the token has expired, or as an alternative to refreshing an existing token, you can generate a new EUID token from the original hashed or unhashed email address or phone number.
 - Publishers send EUID tokens in the bidstream.
 - Refreshing an EUID token does not invalidate/expire the original or previous EUID token.
 You can still use the earlier token until it expires.

+For more information, see [How the EUID Token Is Created](ref-how-uid-is-created.md).

 ## Refresh Tokens: Key Information